dsp2003/clef/README.md

 + [R] Coal gives 2 points of fuel (same as in EK, 0 in UG)

++ [M] Remote Teleporter can be crafted via Iron Crafting Table for 2 Circuit Boards, 1 Diamond, 5 Golden Bars and 5 Durasteel Bars.
+Also, it can be safely placed and removed without object's destruction.
+Added hint lines for Novakid race

++ [N] Added Portable Teleporter object.
+Can be crafted via Iron Crafting Table for 1 Circuit Board, 1 Diamond, 2 Golden Bars and 2 Durasteel Bars

 + [M] Intraspace travel takes 5 points of fuel (was 50 in EK, 0 in UG made little to no sense, but...)

 + [F] Fixed inability to fuel your ship for vanilla races when starting a new game (required because intraspace travels are not free anymore)